Violence, protests mark anniversary of Myanmar army rule

 Widespread nonviolent demonstrations followed the army’s takeover, but armed resistance arose after protests were put down with lethal force.
 About 1,500 civilians have been killed but the government has been unable to suppress the opposition.

-President Joe Biden in a statement called for the military to reverse its actions, free former leader San Suu Kyi and other detainees, and return Myanmar on a path to democracy.
+President Joe Biden in a statement called for the military to free Suu Kyi and other detainees, and return Myanmar on a path to democracy.

-The U.S. on Monday imposed new sanctions on Myanmar officials, adding to those already applied to top military officers.
+The U.S. on Monday imposed new sanctions on Myanmar officials, adding to those targeting top military officers.
 The measures freeze any assets the listed officials may have in U.S. jurisdictions and bar Americans from doing business with them.
 Britain and Canada announced similar measures.

 A statement from the office of U.N.
-Secretary-General António Guterres highlighted “an intensification in violence, a deepening of the human rights and humanitarian crises and a rapid rise of poverty in Myanmar,” which it said required an urgent response.
+Secretary-General António Guterres highlighted “an intensification in violence” and “humanitarian crises” that it said required an urgent response.

-People in Myanmar rushed before the start of Tuesday’s strike to buy essentials, and in Yangon appeared to have done their shopping on Monday.

-Pro-democracy flash mob marches were held in several places before the start of the strike in the early morning hours, when clashes with police and soldiers are less likely.
+Scattered pro-democracy rallies were held before the start of the nationwide strike in the early morning, when security forces are less likely to be out on the streets.
+Protesters including Buddhist monks carried banners and chanted anti-military slogans in the cities of Yangon, Mandalay and Sagaing.

-Opposition militants carry out daily guerrilla actions, while the military engages in larger-scale assaults in rural areas, including air strikes, which are blamed for many civilian casualties.

-Despite tight security in cities including Yangon, Mandalay and Sagaing, young protesters including Buddhist monks held spirited but peaceful protests at dawn, carrying banners and chanting anti-military slogans.

-Many also held up three fingers, the resistance salute adopted from “the Hunger Games” movie that has also been used by pro-democracy demonstrators in neighboring Thailand.
+Many also held up three fingers, the resistance salute adopted from “The Hunger Games” movie that pro-democracy demonstrators in neighboring Thailand have also used.

+Opposition fighters also claimed to have carried out bombings Tuesday in 11 neighborhoods of Yangon — targeting a police station and homes of military officers, among other sites.
+A message posted on Facebook by a group calling itself the Yangon Region Military Command made no mention of casualties.

+Opposition militants carry out daily hit-and run guerrilla attacks, while the military generally engages in larger-scale assaults that are blamed for many civilian casualties.

 Authorities had threatened shopkeepers with arrest if they closed for the opposition’s strike, but those that were open Tuesday appeared to have few if any customers.

-Since last week, the government had issued official warnings in state-run media that anyone taking part in the strike could be prosecuted, and face imprisonment and the confiscation of their property.
+Since last week, the government had issued official warnings in state-run media that anyone taking part in the strike could face imprisonment and the confiscation of their property.

-Dozens of business owners who had announced they planned to be closed were arrested, according to reports in the state-run newspaper Myanma Alinn Daily.
+Dozens of business owners who had announced plans to close were arrested, according to reports in the state-run newspaper Myanma Alinn Daily.

-The military-installed government initiated other measures to try to undercut the strike.
-In Yangon and Mandalay, city administrators scheduled special events, including a cycling contest, to try to draw crowds.
-City workers in Yangon were told to attend during strike hours, according to leaked documents posted on social media.
+In Yangon and Mandalay, city administrators also scheduled special events to draw attention away from strike calls this week, including a cycling contest.
+Municipal workers in Yangon were instructed to attend the event, according to leaked documents posted on social media.

 Several pro-military demonstrations, widely believed to have been organized by the authorities, were also held.